symbol/symbol-docs/source/api/serialization.rst

 Applications can embed the generated code, without managing dependencies.
 This is particularly desirable in highly-secure environments.
 Besides, sharing a common codebase enables the addition of new features with less effort.

 At the current moment, you can generate buffers for **C++**.
 Javascript and Python are under development.
-If you are developing a SDK in another language, please consider coding a new generator.
+If you are developing an SDK in another language, please consider coding a new generator.

 ******
 Schema